 In cases where parents, particularly young dads, are overwhelmed, contact can stop completely, sometimes for years.
 This is desperate for dad, very sad for the child and hard work for mum.
 Re-establishing contact then is a tricky business for all involved.

 Early independent family law advice on options as well as rights and responsibilities can help break this cycle and ensure children’s needs are put before relationship difficulties.
-The right legal advice at the right time can focus both parents on the future and encourage agreement on co parenting and, if this is just not possible, the Court can resolve difficulties by means of a contact order before children lose touch with a parent.
+The right legal advice at the right time can focus both parents on the future and encourage agreement on co parenting and, if this is just not possible, the Court can resolve difficulties by means of a child arrangements order before children lose touch with a parent.

 Family solicitor, Cardiff